Schmorl’s nodes are a disc herniation into a spinal bone named after a pathologist late 1920’s

 An acute node that is symptomatic can be treated similar to compression vertebral fractures.
 Initial conservative measures often consist of pain and/or anti-inflammatory medications, bed rest and external lumbar and/or thoraco-lumbar bracing.
 Heat and ice can be used accordingly and after the initial inflammation has subsided, some find spinal traction devices beneficial.

-Chiropractic adjustments (I particularly like Cox Technique for this) and a strengthening of supporting muscles through a good Physical Therapist may provide solutions.
-However, if these conservative treatments fail, nerve blocks and percutaneous vertebroplasty or kyphoplasty can be considered for relief prior to fusion.
+Chiropractic adjustments (I particularly like Cox Technique for this) and strengthening of supporting muscles may provide solutions.
+However, if these conservative treatments fail, nerve blocks and percutaneous vertebroplasty or kyphoplasty can be considered for relief prior to fusion surgery.

 Again, most of these are not pain producing nodes and are noticed upon examination of back pain from another cause.
 However, a small percentage of patients will have back pain that is not responding to typical therapies and have an MRI indicating a large node surrounded by bone swelling.
 In these cases, treatment is warranted.
 Indications are that vertebroplasty may be effective, especially when found with osteoporosis.
 Studies in using this cement type injection have reported about 80% success in these active schmorl’s nodes.

-• A 2017 study and follow up in Pain Physician Percutaneous Vertebroplasty, often used to treat painful compression fractures, is a safe and effective procedure for Schmorl’s nodes that are symptomatic.
-The authors note it can be used for those who have not responded to conservative therapies or nerve/disc blocks.
-It is a procedure done under local anesthesia, where a type of cement is injected into the bone.
+Percutaneous Vertebroplasty, often used to treat painful compression fractures, is a safe and effective procedure for Schmorl’s nodes that are symptomatic.
+It can be used for those who have not responded to conservative therapies or nerve/disc blocks.
+It is a procedure done under local anesthesia, where a type of cement is injected into the bone.[9]

 Since Percutaneous Vertebroplasty (PVP) is a minimally invasive procedure, it may well be indicated before considering spinal fusion.
 Some surgeons may prefer Percutaneous Kyphoplasty (PKP), a slightly more involved procedure, where an inflatable balloon first creates a cavity in attempts for better cement delivery control and integration.
 Indications are the mechanisms for pain relief are about equal.

-In the study, the authors found significant improvements for PKP, stabilizing vertebral integrity and maintaining functional improvements at 5 year follow up.
-They concluded PKP to be both safe and effective in those not responding to conservative therapy.
+Nodes that are symptomatic can have pain similar to an acute compression fracture.
+MRI is indicated when CT and x-rays are unremarkable.
+MRI can show inflammation around painful nodes.
+Significant improvements are found for PKP, stabilizing vertebral integrity and maintaining functional improvements at 5 year follow up.
+PKP is concluded too be both safe and effective in those not responding to conservative therapy.[10]

-• A 2019 study in the journal Neuroradiology used guided percutaneous vertebroplasty in the management of painful nodes.
-There was 100% technical success, the average time for the procedure was 15 minutes, average amount of cement injected was 2.8ml, with significant pain decrease at 1 year follow up.
+Guided percutaneous vertebroplasty (PVP) can be used in the management of painful nodes.
+The cement is deposited in a cupule-like shape in fron and back of the node.
+There was 100% technical success, the average time for the procedure was 15 minutes, average amount of cement injected was 2.8ml, with significant pain decrease at 1 year follow up.[11]

 While some may respond to conservative therapies like analgesics, bed rest, and external bracing, while waiting it out for a period of time to see if there is spontaneous healing, some may not obtain pain relief, therefore; surgical options (removal of the node with segmental fusion or less invasive procedures like vertebroplasty and nerve blockage), should be considered reasonable options.

-• A 2017 study in the European Spine Journal indicated painful nodes can be successfully treated with nerve/disc block under discography.
+Painful nodes can also be successfully treated with nerve/disc block under discography.
 This is an outpatient procedure where the nerves around the disc are heated by radiofrequency electrical current through a needle.
 This destroys the painful nerves.
-In the study, 89.2 percent noted improvement in their lower back pain.
+In a study, 89.2 percent noted improvement in their lower back pain.[12]

 Active nodes in association with degeneration and instability may benefit from fusion surgery.
 Often discography is done to confirm pain at the level in question prior to any fusion.
 Good success rates have been noted regarding pain relief and increased functional ability with those who have active nodes with back pain not responsive to conservative treatment methods and who have a positive response to discography.